bazelbuild/bazel/site/docs/glossary.md

 Defines a directory to be a [workspace](#workspace).
 The file can be empty, although it usually contains external repository declarations to fetch additional dependencies from the network or local filesystem.

-## Contributing

-We welcome contributions to this glossary.

-The definitions should strive to be crisp, concise, and easy to understand.

-Principles:

-* Use the simplest words possible.
-Try to avoid technical jargon.
-* Use the simplest grammar possible.
-Try not to string too many concepts into a sentence.
-* Make the last word of each sentence count.
-* Make each adjective *really* count.
-* Avoid adverbs.
-* Keep definitions as self-contained as possible.
-* Calibrate a word's value by considering what would be lost without it.
-* Hit core concepts foremost.
-Avoid pedantry.
-* Enlightening the reader is more important than being thorough.
-* Links can provide deeper dives, for those who want it.